-Audience Engagement and Activation Solutions: iAccess and iActivation iAccess and iActivation are our cross-channel audience engagement and activation solutions, respectively tailored for brand awareness-driven campaigns and performance-driven campaigns. iAccess and iActivation provide marketers with a comprehensive suite of targeting or re-targeting options to reach out to, or re-connect with, potential audience identified by iAudience.
+Audience Engagement and Activation Solutions: iAccess

+iAccess is our cross-channel audience engagement and activation solution tailored for brand awareness-driven campaigns and performance-driven campaigns. iAccess provide marketers with a comprehensive suite of targeting or re-targeting options to reach out to, or re-connect with, potential audience identified by iAudience.
 Marketers can choose to target these audience based on their gender, age, income levels, geographic locations, interest, device, and device operating system.
 Marketers are also afforded the flexibility to select their preferred content format, budgeting requirement, display frequency and time to reach these audience.